is a 2005 Australian horror film directed by Greg McLean.Very Loosely Based on a True Story

 - Disproportionate Retribution: Mick cuts Liz's fingers off because she wrecked his truck.

-- Faux Affably Evil: Mick again, don't let his welcoming Crocodile Dundeeish mannerism fool ya.
+- Faux Affably Evil: Mick.
+Don't let his welcoming Crocodile Dundeeish mannerism fool ya.
 He's a Serial Killer and has more in common with Hannibal Lecter than Crocodile Dundee.

 - Final Girl: Inverted gender-wise.
 Both girls die.
 Ben survives.